maboelnour/learning-notes/books/Cloud-Architecture-Patterns.md

  1. **Sticky sessions with Stateful nodes**
 - Some web applications use sticky sessions, which assign each user to a specific web server node when they first visit.
 Once assigned, that node satisfies all of that user’s page re quests for the duration of the visit.
 This is supported in two places: the load balancer ensures that each user is directed to their assigned node, while the web server nodes store session state for users between page requests.
 When stateful nodes hold the only copy of a user’s session state, there are user experience challenges.
 If the node that is managing the sticky session state for a user goes away, that user’s session state goes with it.
 This may force a user to log in again or cause the contents of a shopping cart to vanish.
 - Sessions may also be unevenly distributed as node instances come and go.
 Suppose your web tier has two web server nodes, each with 1,000 active sessions.
 You add a third node to handle the expected spike in traffic during lunchtime.
 The typical load balancer ran­domly distributes new requests across all nodes.
 It will not have enough information to send new sessions to the newly added node until it also has 1,000 active sessions.
 It is effectively “catching up” to the other nodes in the rotation.
-Each of the 3 nodes will get **list here how it's done with nginx**
+Each of the 3 nodes will get approximately one-third of the next 1,000 new sessions, resulting in an imbalance.
+**list here how it's done with nginx**

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MjA3NzM4NzcsLTEzMDE0MTUzMzJdfQ
+eyJoaXN0b3J5IjpbLTE4NzY3MzYyMjQsLTEzMDE0MTUzMzJdfQ
 ==
 -->